-Roland Barber Quintet Live at the Workshop
+Roland Barber Quartet Live at the Workshop

 Trombonist Roland Barber returns to the Jazz Cave Friday, August 2 at 8pm.
 Roland always brings something special to these concerts, and this one should be no exception.
+This time he’ll be leading a quartet with Clay Perry (piano), Akil Thompson (drums), and Todd Parks (bass).

 Roland Barber is a graduate of Indiana University, where he studied with legendary educator David Baker.
 After receiving a Master’s degree from he Manhattan School of Music and working actively in New York’s jazz scene, Roland returned to Nashville where he maintains a busy schedule performing, teaching, and composing.
 Roland has performed with a long list of world class musicians, including Aretha Franklin, Christian McBride, Wynton Marsalis and the JLCO, the Duke Ellington Orchestra, the NBC Saturday Night Live Band, and others too numerous to mention.
 He has performed in such venues as Carnegie Hall, Birdland, the Blue Note, and Lincoln Center.